FitzwilliamMuseum/egyptiancoffins/_team/charlotte-thompson.md

 order: 12
 ---

-Charlotte is an Antiquities Intern who is helping to bring the Egyptian Coffins Project to the wider public in the form of a 'Pop-Up' Museum.
+From March-July 2019, Charlotte Thompson-Mitchell was an intern working with the Egyptian Coffins team on the successful development and delivery of the 'Pop-Up' Museum in Wisbech and Cairo.
+Charlotte studied Egyptology and Classical Civilisation at Swansea University, then went on to complete her Master's degree in International Heritage Management at the University of Birmingham.
 She has over five years of experience working in various roles across the heritage sector.
-Charlotte studied Egyptology and Classical Civilisation at Swansea University, then went on to complete her Master's degree in International Heritage Management at the University of Birmingham.